Information Technology Policy Approval Process

 The Faculty Senate President has 30 calendar days from receipt of the policy to either recommend approval of the policy or to return the policy to the CIO unsigned with written explanations of objections that resulted in the refusal to recommend approval.

 - The CIO reviews the recommendations that were made by the groups to which the policy was sent for comment, signs the Policy Transmittal Form as the final recommendation for approval, and forwards it to the Computing Executive Committee for approval.

 - The Computing Executive Committee, acting as the final campus-wide approving authority, approves the policy by sending an e-mail to the CIO or signing the final approval signature line on the Policy Transmittal Form and returning the policy to the CIO.

 The campus community is notified that the policy has been finalized via e-mail.

-The policy is also included in the university Policy and Procedures Manual with appropriate links to the IT Policies section of the ITS website.
+The policy is also included in the K-State Policy and Procedures Manual with appropriate links to the IT Policies section of the ITS website.